vtex/shoreline/packages/site/documentation/components/button.md

 # Button

 Buttons trigger an action or allow the user to advance a state.
-They are where the user interacts with the screen.
 This component handles all `Button` variations of the Design System.
 It renders a `<button>` element by default.

 ## Usage